mihaigalos/caster/README.md

 # Why?

-`caster` can be used for running commands on remote machines, where `ssh` was either not possible (no permissions) or not preferred (principle of least privilege).
+`caster` can be used for running commands on remote machines, where `ssh` is either not possible (no permissions) or not preferred (principle of least privilege).

 # Usage